rafaqz/Stencils.jl/README.md

  Memory estimate: 7.64 MiB, allocs estimate: 110.
 ```

-And on the Thinkpads tiny onboard Nvidia GeForce MX330:
+_and on the Thinkpads tiny onboard Nvidia GeForce MX330:_

 ```julia
 using CUDA, CUDAKernels